muchdogesec/stix2extensions/README.md

 Each directory is structured by the STIX object type, either STIX Domain Objects (SDOs) or STIX Cyber Observable Objects (SDOs).

-## Custom objects currently available

-This repository currently offers the following custom STIX objects:

-### SDOs

-* `weakness`: This extension creates a new SDO that can be used to represent weaknesses (for CWEs).

-### SCOs

-* `bank-account`: This extension creates a new SCO that can be used to represent bank account details.
-* `bank-card`: This extension creates a new SCO that can be used to represent bank cards.
-* `cryptocurrency-transaction`: This extension creates a new SCO that can be used to represent cryptocurrency transactions.
-* `cryptocurrency-wallet`: This extension creates a new SCO that can be used to represent cryptocurrency wallets.
-* `phone-number`: This extension creates a new SCO that can be used to represent phone numbers.
-* `user-agent`: This extension creates a new SCO that can be used to represent user agents used in HTTP request.
-It is designed to be used when the Network Traffic SCO with HTTP request extension cannot be used due to lack of request information needed for the required properties.

-### Properties

-* Indicator SDO: This extension adds new properties to Indicator SDOs to list CPE vulnerable inside a pattern.
-* Note SDO: This extension adds new properties to Note SDOs to capture EPSS scores for CVEs.
-* Software CPE: This extension adds new properties to Software SCOs to capture full CPE information.
-* Vulnerability SDO: This extension adds new properties to Vulnerbility SDOs to provide scoring.

 ## Adding your own custom STIX objects to this repo

 ### Overview